Led-adel-pilot/CogniGuide/README.md

 1. Each authenticated user receives a persistent referral code (and link) that can be copied from the dashboard settings panel.
 2. When the invite link is shared, the landing page captures the `?ref=` query parameter and stores it locally until the visitor signs up.
 3. After the new user completes sign-in, the dashboard automatically redeems the stored referral code.
-4. The referrer instantly receives **30 bonus credits** for the successful signup.
-Rewards are limited to **three redemptions per calendar month** to prevent abuse.
+4. Both the referrer and the new user instantly receive **30 bonus credits** for the successful signup.
+Rewards are limited to **three redemptions per calendar month** for the referrer to prevent abuse.
+5. The redeemer sees a confirmation popup on their first dashboard visit so they immediately know the bonus credits were applied.

 ### Backend Schema